 You’ll need a clean moist towel for rolling the sandwiches; install it underneath the bread, and once filled with the egg spread and centrepieces, use the side of the towel to roll the sandwich gently.
-Once the roll is done, transfer it right away to a plastic wrap and roll it in it gently but tightly.
+Once the roll is done, transfer it immediately to a plastic wrap and roll it in gently but tightly.
 Twist the plastic ends until tight and leave them in the fridge for a few hours or until it’s time to rumble.

 To finish it up, you’ll need a sharp thin knife to cut the sandwiches without making a mess.
 Unwrap the sandwiches, cut the ends first and then cut the sliders a thumb thick each sandwich.

 Other ideas for a holiday slider fest that would go well with these sandwiches:

 So let’s roll up those sandwiches!